lkachury/bikesharing/README.md

 - Show the number of bike trips for all riders and genders for each hour of each day of the week
 - Show the number of bike trips for each type of user and gender for each day of the week.

-These new visualizations will be added to the previously created visualizations to pitch to investors.
+These new visualizations will be added to the previously created visualizations for a final presentation and analysis to pitch to investors.

 ## Resources
 ### Data Source